portasynthinca3/boss/README.md

 ## Goals
   - learn Rust;
   - implement an Erlang VM;
-  - implement the dumbest fucking idea that came to my head at 3 in the morning.
+  - implement the dumbest idea that came to my head at 3 in the morning.

 This project strives to achieve the following, in order of decreasing
 importance: